LukeWinikates/homebridge-sleepme/README.md

 * Adjust the temperature of your dock based on the temperature in your bedroom or outside.
 * Have Siri remind you to top off the water in your dock once per day if the water level is low.

+## Notes

+* Setting the target temperature to the minimum value (54F) puts the dock in LOW mode.
+Setting the target temperature to the maximum value (116F) puts the dock in HIGH mode.

 ## Troubleshooting

 This plugin is known to work with the Dock Pro, and has not been tested with other Sleepme devices.